Association of Black Humanists: Work and meetings

 The association of Black Humanists uses online platforms such as Facebook and Meetup to organise talks, meetings, social functions, marches and fundraisers.
-It is also affiliated with Humanists UK and the Central London Humanists group.
+It us not affiliated with Humanists UK.
+Works in partnership with Central London Humanists group.
 The group does not focus on speaking out against a particular religion, but discussion typically centres around Christianity, as Aruede explains this is the religion most blacks from the Caribbean and continent of Africa have been brought up in.

 Association of Black Humanists has hosted prominent speakers such as Leo Igwe (Breaking the Taboo of Atheism in Black Communities), Gus Casely-Hayford and Maryam Namazie, who is also a patron of the organisation.

 They have also presented at secular conferences such as the Humanists UK conference 2017, the 2017 International Conference on Free Expression and Conscience, and the Council of Ex-Muslims of Britain annual conference 2015.

 On Christmas Day 2014 Aruede gave the annual Christmas message for the Metro newspaper on behalf of The Association of Black Humanists.